techclubssn/techclubssn.github.io/README.md

-# tech-club-dev
-Trial development repo for the Tech Club website
+# Tech Club SSN
+Repository containing code for the official Tech Club SSN website.
+The `master` branch contains the production build version of the website.
+Switch to the `master-readable` branch to access the readable version of the code.

+## Contributing Guidelines
+Do you want to make the website better?
+Great!
+We welcome suggestions and pull requests.
+However, please follow these steps before attempting to make changes.

+1. Fork this repository.
+2. Complete the local setup (instructions given below) without any errors.
+3. Go through the [documentation](/public/docs) carefully.
+4. Make all modifications to the code in the `dev` branch.
+5. Submit a PR to the `dev` branch.
+Mention one of the contributors in your pull request (listed below).

 ## Local Setup

+Follow these instructions to get the website running on your local system.
 Instructions are given assuming a linux (ubuntu 16.04 specifically) work environment.
 If you are using any other OS, please refer to the equivalent of these commands.

 1. Install Git, Node (>=10.2.1) and Npm (>=5.6.0).
 > **Note**: The versions mentioned in the instructions are the ones used during initial development.
 A lower version *maybe* compatible, so if you have them already installed you can give it a shot.